 The types and reasons of adaptation of the living organisms

-There are many environments where the living organisms live, and they cope with the environment changes such as the climate change, the food diversity and the existence of the water.
+There are many environments where the living organisms live, and they cope with the environment changes such as climate change, food diversity and the existence of the water.

 The reasons of the adaptation

-The most important reasons for adaptation are to get food and to escape from their enemies in the dangerous situations, through the motion way.
+The most important reasons for adaptation are to get food and to escape from their enemies in dangerous situations, through the motion way.